Tongva: Mexican secularization and occupation (1834–1848)

 The mission period ended in 1834 with secularization under Mexican rule.
 Some "Gabrieleño" were absorbed into Mexican society as a result of secularization, which emancipated the neophytes.
 Tongva and other California Natives largely became workers while former Spanish elites were granted huge land grants.
 Land was systemically denied to California Natives by Californio land-owning men.
-In the Los Angeles basin area, only 20 former neophytes from San Gabriel Mission received any land from secularization.
-What they received were relatively small plots of land.
-A "Gabrieleño" by the name of Prospero Elias Dominguez was granted a 22-acre plot near the mission while Mexican authorities granted the remainder of the mission land, approximately 1.5 million acres, to a few colonist families.
-In 1846, it was noted by researcher Kelly Lytle Hernández that 140 Gabrieleños signed a petition demanding access to mission lands and that Californio authorities rejected their petition.
+In the Los Angeles Basin, only 20 former neophytes from the San Gabriel Mission received land under secularization.
+They received relatively small plots of land.
+A "Gabrieleño" by the name of Prospero Elias Dominguez was granted a 22-acre plot near the mission.
+In contrast, Mexican authorities granted the remainder of the mission land, approximately 1.5 million acres, to a few colonist families.
+In 1846, researcher Kelly Lytle Hernández noted that 140 Gabrieleños signed a petition demanding access to mission lands, which Californio authorities rejected.

 Emancipated from enslavement in the missions yet barred from their own land, most Tongva became landless refugees during this period.
 Entire villages fled inland to escape the invaders and continued devastation.
-Others moved to Los Angeles, a city which saw an increase in the Native population from 200 in 1820 to 553 in 1836 (out of a total population of 1,088).
+Others moved to Los Angeles, a city whose Native population increased from 200 in 1820 to 553 in 1836 (out of a total population of 1,088).
 As stated by scholar Ralph Armbruster-Sandoval, "while they should have been owners, the Tongva became workers, performing strenuous, back-breaking labor just as they had done ever since settler colonialism emerged in Southern California."
 As described by researcher Heather Valdez Singleton, Los Angeles was heavily dependent on Native labor and "grew slowly on the back of the Gabrieleño laborers."
 Some of the people became vaqueros on the ranches, highly skilled horsemen or cowboys, herding and caring for the cattle.
 There was little land available to the Tongva to use for food outside of the ranches.
-Some crops such as corn and beans were planted on ranchos to sustain the workers.
+Some crops, such as corn and beans, were planted on ranchos to sustain the workers.